 Additional Filing and Reporting Duties.
-Small businesses are subject to some reporting and filing requirements that are not imposed on other Chapter 11 debtors.
+Small businesses are subject to some reporting and filing requirements not imposed on other Chapter 11 debtors.
 A small business debtor, for example, must attach its most recently prepared balance sheet, statement of operations, cash flow statement, and federal tax return to its bankruptcy petition when it files for Chapter 11 relief.

 Additional U.S. Trustee Oversight.
 The United States Trustee's office is the agency that oversees bankruptcy cases on behalf of the Department of Justice.
 Under the bankruptcy laws, small business cases are subject to more oversight by the U.S. Trustee's office than other Chapter 11 proceedings.

 Plan Deadline.
 Generally, there is no deadline for filing a Chapter 11 plan unless set by the bankruptcy court.
-In small business cases, however, the debtor has only 300 days to propose a Chapter 11 plan.
-The court can extend the 300-day deadline, but only if the debtor proves that it will be able to obtain approval of a plan within a reasonable period of time.
+However, the debtor has only 300 days to propose a Chapter 11 plan in small business cases.
+The court can extend the 300-day deadline, but only if the debtor proves that it will be able to obtain approval of a plan within a reasonable period.

 No Disclosure Statement.
-Ordinarily in Chapter 11, the debtor must prepare a disclosure statement, submit it to the bankruptcy court for its approval, and circulate copies to creditors and other parties in interest.
-Disclosure statements in Chapter 11 cases are similar in concept to prospectuses for stock offerings.
+Ordinarily, in Chapter 11, the debtor must prepare a disclosure statement, submit it to the bankruptcy court for its approval, and circulate copies to creditors and other parties in interest.
+Disclosure statements in Chapter 11 cases are similar to prospectuses for stock offerings.
 They must provide extensive information about the debtor and proposed plan and are often expensive to prepare.
-In small business cases, the bankruptcy court can waive the disclosure statement requirement, which can significantly expedite the reorganization process and reduce legal and other costs.
+The bankruptcy court can waive the disclosure statement in small business cases to significantly expedite the reorganization process and reduce legal and other costs.